If you want to enable all builtin Pulsar IO connectors in your Pulsar deployment, you can choose to use

 $ dcos marathon group add PulsarGroups.json

-This command deploys Docker container instances in three groups, which together comprise a Pulsar cluster:
+This command will deploy Docker container instances in three groups, which together comprise a Pulsar cluster:

 - 3 bookies (1 bookie on each agent node and 1 bookie recovery instance)

 - 3 Pulsar brokers (1 broker on each node and 1 admin instance)